TEXT-S&P summary: Statnett SF

 Rationale

-The ratings on Norwegian state-owned electricity transmission system operator (TSO), Statnett SF, are based on the company’s stand-alone credit profile (SACP), which Standard & Poor’s Ratings Services assesses at ‘bbb’.
-Our view of Statnett’s SACP is based on the company’s excellent business risk profile and aggressive financial risk profile.
+The ratings on Norway’s 100% owned electricity transmission system operator (TSO), Statnett SF, are based on the company’s stand-alone credit profile (SACP), which Standard & Poor’s Ratings Services assesses at ‘bbb’.
+Our view of Statnett’s SACP is based on its excellent business risk profile and aggressive financial risk profile.
 The ratings also reflect our opinion that there is a “very high” likelihood that the Kingdom of Norway (AAA/Stable/A-1+) would provide the company timely and sufficient extraordinary support in the event of financial distress.

+Statnett’s business risk profile is underpinned by its position as the monopoly electricity transmission system operator in one of the world’s wealthiest countries.
+It is also supported by a stable and favorable regulatory regime, under which Statnett is allowed to cover its costs and earn a reasonable return on its invested capital.
+Relative weaknesses are risks of capacity shortages during cold winters and a rather low return on capital.